-General goals for Hebrew:
+General goals for Hebrew

-- Read Hebrew print
+- Read and print in Hebrew

-- Identify letters, vowels and their sounds
+- Identify letters, vowels and sounds

-- the meaning and content of prayers in the Shabbat liturgy
+- Gain knowledge, understanding, and comfort with the order and content of prayers and the structure of the Shabbat service

-In 3rd grade, students reinforce Hebrew letter and vowel identification.
-They progress from sounding out to decoding and reading Hebrew words.
-Beginning in 4th grade and continuing through 6th grade, students are introduced to the use, format and themes for blessings and the structure of the Shabbat evening and morning services.
-This lays the foundation for worship throughout each student's lifetime.
 In addition, 3rd through 6th grade students will begin to build a Modern Hebrew vocabulary to enhance their connection with and excitement about the living language of Hebrew.
 In the 7th grade, students will explore Modern Hebrew in more depth, as well as learn about Israeli culture.